Rajagopalhertzian/Multi-agent-RAG-system/README.md

 <div align="center">

-# 🧠 Multi-Agent Document Intelligence Platform
+# Multi-Agent Document Intelligence System

 **Ask questions about any PDF — with citations, visual understanding, and automated quality scores**